iced-rs/rfcs/text/0000-shared-widget-state.md

 }
 ```
 > The section should return to the examples given in the previous section, and explain more fully how the detailed proposal makes those examples work.

-As your can see from the examples above, the `Focusable` trait will be used to store the focus state of a widget.
-The `FocusableQuery` trait will be used to query the focus state of a widget.
+As your can see from the examples above, the `UIWriter` trait will be used to update the focus state of a widget.
+The `UIQuery` trait will be used to recieve the focus state.
 The `focus_next`, `focus_prev`, `focus_up`, and `focus_down` methods will be used to update the focus state of the widget tree.

 ## How We Teach This
 There are many simular existing guides and tutorials that can be used to teach this feature.